 The latest version of the Inferno operating system also uses 9P2000.
 The Inferno file protocol was originally called Styx, but technically it has always been a variant of 9P.
 A server implementation of 9P for Unix, called u9fs, is included in the Plan 9 distribution.
 A kernel client driver for Linux is part of the v9fs project.
 9P and its derivatives have also found application in embedded environments, such as the Styx on a Brick project.
 Server applications Many of Plan 9's applications take the form of 9P servers.
 Implementation 9P sends the following messages between clients and servers.
 These messages correspond to the entry points in the Plan 9 vfs layer that any 9P server must implement. version Negotiate protocol version error Return an error flush Abort a message auth, attach Messages to establish a connection walk Descend a directory hierarchy.

 Maybe it’s just you and a couple of other people.
 Because of your size, you rely heavily on outside subcontractors.
-Subcontractors allow you to take on more projects, make more money, and scale your business carefully.
 Get Started with Git.
 If you’re a designer or developer, you’ve probably heard about Git, and you might know that it has become immensely popular, especially among the open source community.

 Following the same principles, organic web design has recently emerged as a trend.
 Professional designers and companies have taken a more natural approach to creating their websites, logos and packaging, leaving behind the overtly technological sheen of the early 2000s.
 Yes, fellow designers, it is safe to say that the new age of organic design for websites and corporate logos has taken effect.
 Organic Web Design .com.
 CSS Positioning 101.
 If you’re a front end developer or a designer who likes to code, CSS-based layouts are at the very core of your work.

 In what might be a refresher for some, or even an “a-ha!”
 For others, let’s look at the CSS position property to see how we can use it to create standards-compliant, table-free CSS layouts.
 Article Continues Below CSS positioning is often misunderstood.
 Sometimes, in a bug-fixing fury, we apply different position values to a given selector until we get one that works.
-The CSS specification offers us five position properties: static, relative, absolute, fixed, and inherit.
-Get with the flow#section1 First, let’s take a step back to recognize the world we’re working in.